awslabs/amazon-s3-data-replication-hub-plugin/README.md

 bucket.

 If an object or a part of an object failed to transfer, the lambda will try a few times.
 If it still failed after a few retries, the message will be put in `SQS Dead-Letter-Queue`.
-A CloudWatch alarm will be triggered if there is message in this QLQ, and a subsequent email notification will be sent via SNS.
+A CloudWatch alarm will be triggered and a subsequent email notification will be sent via SNS.
 Note that the ECS task in the next run will identify the failed objects or parts and the replication process will start again for them.

 This plugin supports transfer large size file.
 It will divide it into small parts and leverage the [multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) feature of Amazon S3.